jdegand/hackernews-node-ts/README.md

 ## What I learned

-- For the minimal amount of typescript used, project required a lot of typescript packages.
+- For the minimal amount of TypeScript used, project required a lot of TypeScript packages.
 - GraphiQL has been in a holding pattern but it seems like the community is trying to revive the project.
 - Graphql-Helix abstracts away a ton of steps - parse, validation, variable parsing and context building